Terms and Conditions

 2. GENERAL

 Quotations issued by the Company are not offers capable of acceptance so as to make a binding contract.
-All orders placed with the Seller require the Seller’s written acceptance before any contact arises.
+All orders placed with the Seller require the Seller’s written acceptance before any contract arises.
 In the absence of express written agreement to the contrary, all contracts entered into between the Seller and the Buyer shall be upon and subject to these terms and conditions.

 3. INSURANCE